Lost & Found Pets

 Friendly Mom & Kittens / Orphaned Kittens

-It is best for kittens to stay with their moms for a minimum of six weeks.
-If you find a litter of kittens, mom is most likely closeby.
+It is best for kittens to stay with their moms for a minimum of nine weeks.
+If you find a litter of kittens, mom is most likely close by.
 You may sprinkle flour around the litter to see if footprints appear.

 Each year, our shelter brings in 400-500 kittens.
 We rely heavily on our community to help!
-If you find kittens, we would be thrilled to assist your efforts in caring for them with food, necessary supplies, and vaccinations/wormer.
-The Kitten Lady is also a very helpful resource.
+The Kitten Lady a very helpful resource.

-If you are unable to care for the kittens, please call the Animal Shelter at 541-265-6610, ext.
-6 to make an appointment to bring them in.
+If you are unable to care for the kittens, please call the Animal Shelter at 541-265-0720 to speak with an Animal Care Specialist.

 Kittens with Feral Mom

-It is best for kittens to stay with mom to nurse for a minimum of 6 weeks.
+It is best for kittens to stay with mom to nurse for a minimum of 8 weeks.
 If mom is feral, please provide mom with shelter, food and water until the kittens are at least two months (two pounds).
-Once the kittens are able to leave mom, we are able to bring the kittens into the shelter and the Central Coast Humane Society can assist with having mom spayed.
+If the kittens are friendly and handleable, we may be able to bring the kittens into the shelter, or you can find them new homes privately.
+If the kittens are not friendly and handleable, Central Coast Humane Society can assist with having them and mom spayed.
 Alley Cat Allies has useful information if you are hoping to care for community cats.

 See a helpful chart on how to age a kitten.